 A car theme works for any grade level, from the cutest cartoon car for little kids to examinations of physics and engineering for advanced science students.
 You can use the concept of a race, of revving up or tuning up skills, or of a road trip along the information superhighway.

 Race tracks or maps make excellent ways to chart progress toward goals.
 A big road map with flags can show progress, from the number of kids who have memorized their multiplication tables to the steps you’ve completed toward your National History Day projects.
-TCR has a great behavior management with traffic signs:
+TrendR has a great racing themed bulletin board set:

 Bulletin board sayings for a car theme might include